Updated Fri 05 June 2020

 Employers do have the right to tell employees and workers when to take holiday if they need to, for example if the workplaces needs to close for a week.
 The employer is required to give staff twice as much notice before the amount of days people need to take, for example if the office closed for a week and staff had to use 5 holiday days, the employer must notify staff at least 10 days before.

-The scheme will pay a grant for the equivalent of 3 months to qualifying taxpayers based on the lower of £2,500 per month or 80% of their average trading profits as declared on their Self-Assessment tax returns (covering the 3 tax years from 2016-17 to 2018-19).
+The scheme will again pay a grant for the equivalent of 3 months’ profits to qualifying taxpayers, however the second grant will be limited to £6,570 or 70% of their average quarterly trading profits as declared on their Self-Assessment tax returns (covering the 3 tax years from 2016-17 to 2018-19).

 In addition, the self-employment trading profits need to be less than £50,000 and account for more than 50% of the total taxable income for the same period (so other income such as salaries, rental income & pensions need to be considered).
 This test needs to be met either in 2018/19 or across the average of the 3 years.

-The government are making the process easier to apply for and have advised that from 6 April, the standard allowance in Universal Credit and the basic element in Working Tax Credit will increase by £20 per week for 1 year.
+The government are making the process easier to apply for and from 6 April the standard allowance in Universal Credit and the basic element in Working Tax Credit increased by £20 per week for 1 year.

 Further details of these benefits and links to the relevant applications can be found at the following link https://www.understandinguniversalcredit.gov.uk/coronavirus/ or by calling the Universal Benefits helpline on 0800 328 5644 (Monday to Friday 8am to 6pm)

 As with business borrowings, mortgage lenders are willing to offer payment holidays where required, and we would recommend contacting your bank or mortgage broker if this is something that you would require for either personal or investment properties.